Flesh and Bone and Water

 Brazilian-born doctor André Cabral is living in London when one day he receives a letter from his home country, which he left nearly thirty years ago.
 A letter he keeps in his pocket for weeks, but tells no one about.
 The letter prompts André to remember the days of his youth – torrid afternoons on Ipanema beach with his listless teenage friends, parties in elegant Rio apartments, his after-school job at his father's plastic surgery practice – and, above all, his secret infatuation with the daughter of his family's maid, the intoxicating Luana.

-Flesh and Bone and Water is out now in the UK (Viking) and Germany (Hoffmann und Campe), and will be published later this year in the USA and Canada (Scribner), the Netherlands (Ambo Anthos) and Sweden (Modernista).
+Flesh and Bone and Water is out in the UK (Viking) and Germany (as Luana, Hoffmann und Campe), and will be published later this year in the USA and Canada (Scribner), the Netherlands (Ambo Anthos) and Sweden (Modernista).

 Praise for Flesh and Bone and Water